Skip to content

 sase sdd links Print each prompt/artifact frontmatter link and whether its reverse link is intact

-sase sdd validate Validate frontmatter links; -j/--json, -q/--quiet, and --strict tune output
+sase sdd validate Validate frontmatter links; -j/--json, -q/--quiet, --strict, and -W/--show-warnings tune output

 sase sdd repair-links Infer unambiguous prompt/artifact pairs; add -w/--write to update files